RafiOsmanu/Flowfield-Pathfinding/README.md

 A flow field is also known as vector field pathfinding, this is a technique that calculates the path from the goal to every node in the graph.
 It can be explained in three steps.

-1. First we create a heatmap that calculates the distance between the goal node and every other node on the graph.
+**1. First we create a heat map that calculates the distance between the goal node and every other node on the graph.**

 ![HeatMap](https://user-images.githubusercontent.com/104839344/212181669-48c5e57c-56f5-4446-b43f-afaf9c6d7808.JPG)

-The idea is that by creating this heatMap we calculate the length of the path to the goal for every node so that later on (in step 2) we can use these distances to create directionVectors
+The idea is that by creating this heat map we calculate the length of the path to the goal for every node so that later on (in step 2) we can use these distances to create direction vectors

-2. When we have created our heatmap we can use that information to create a vectorMap.
+**2. When we have created our heatmap we can use that information to create a vector map.**

 #### To calculate these vectors:
 2.1 For every node we create vectors that points towards their neighbours.